IT 11000 INTRODUCTION TO OFFICE PRODUCTIVITY APPS 3 Credit Hours

 IT 36309 PROGRAMMING MOBILE APPLICATIONS 3 Credit Hours

 Introduces the unique program design considerations required by mobile devices.
-The course focuses on creating programs that can be deployed on different devices.
+Course focuses on creating programs that can be deployed on different devices.

 Schedule Type: Lecture